qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_articles.rst

 *(experimental)*

 On startup, the generator will read the operating system environment settings, and provide them as configuration macros, as if you had defined them with *let*.
-This can be handy as an alterative to hard-coding macros in a configuration file, or providing them on the generator command line (with the *-m* command-line option).
+This can be handy as an alternative to hard-coding macros in a configuration file, or providing them on the generator command line (with the *-m* command-line option).

 Here is an example.
 Suppose in your *config.json* you have section like this::